-- FAQ 1: Do you supply supplementary worksheets for your Workbooks?
+- FAQ 1: Are supplementary worksheets available for the NumberSense Workbooks ?

 We do not supply supplementary worksheets for our workbooks.
 The workbooks were designed to cover a page a day, a book a term.
 This means that you have 192 worksheets (pages) available to you for the year!
 We have, however, developed supplementary worksheets for Workbook 1, as many of the teachers felt that the workbook moved too quickly.
 For your support, we have developed User Guides for each of our workbooks and hope that the guidance these give will assist you in unpacking the pages to enable both remediation and extension.

 Please contact info@NumberSense.co.za for further assistance.NumberSense Workbook 1 Supplementary Worksheets

 - FAQ 2: Which NumberSense Workbook should I use for my child?

 Please see the discussion on Selecting the initial NumberSense Workbook for a child.